 - Line 724 (Lankershim Blvd. - San Fernando Rd.), shown in yellow above, augmenting Line 224.
 (Implemented June 30, 2008: Originally proposed as Line 766 and scheduled for implementation in December 2006, then delayed to June 2007; it was subsequently put on hold to determine how Line 794 might replace part of it.
 It was cancelled June 28, 2009 in favor of extending Line 794 to Sylmar via San Fernando Rd.)
 An earlier proposal for limited-stop Line 366, using the same routing, was proposed as part of the June 2003 service change program but withdrawn after the public hearing due to a lack of public support.

 - Line 734 (Sepulveda Blvd.
 North), shown in yellow above, augmenting Line 234.
 (Implemented June 25, 2006; originally scheduled for implementation in December 2006, later proposed to begin in June 2005 but delayed due to non-availability of resources for all-day operation.)
+An extension to Westwood, replacing Line 761, is under consideration as part of the June 2014 service change program.

 - Line 741 (Reseda Blvd.), shown in purple above, augmenting Line 240.
 (Implemented December 17, 2006; originally scheduled for June 2005 implementation as a Reseda-Sylmar line and later proposed for December 2005 implementation as a combined limited-stop/busway/express line from Northridge to Westwood.)
+An extension to Sherman Oaks and interline with Line 761 is under consideration as part of the June 2014 service change program.

 - Line 761 (Van Nuys Blvd.-Westwood), shown in aqua above, replacing Line 561.
 (Implemented June 29, 2003; it had originally been slated for December 2002.)
 The former Line 561 service between Westwood and LAX was restored by Culver CityBus Rapid 6 (Sepulveda Blvd.
 South), which began operation January 4, 2010.
+The Sherman Oaks-to-Westwood route segment is proposed to be operated by Line 734 as part of the June 2014 service change program.

 - Line 780 (Los Feliz Blvd. - Colorado Blvd. - Fairfax Ave.), shown in purple above, augmenting Lines 180 and 217.
 (Implemented December 19, 2004, without the Fairfax Ave. segment; Line 717 on that street began operation June 27, 2005 and was recombined June 25, 2006 with Line 780.)